Paragon Solutions

 Paragon Solutions is an Israeli spyware company.
-Paragon has tried to market itself as more responsible than other spyware vendors as competitors like NSO Group and Intellexa have been involved in scandals.
+Paragon has tried to market itself as more responsible than other spyware vendors as competitors like NSO Group and Cytrox have been involved in scandals.

 History

 Paragon was founded in 2019 by former commander of Unit 8200 Ehud Schneorson as well as Idan Nurick, Igor Bogudlov, Liad Avraham, and Ehud Barak.

 In July 2021, Forbes reported that Battery Ventures had invested between $5 and $10 million in Paragon.

 According to the Financial Times, after the discovery of Pegasus on the phones of associates of Jamal Khashoggi, "Paragon declined Israeli government requests to replace Pegasus with Graphite in the Saudi armoury."

 In 2023, US president Joe Biden signed Executive Order 14093 which was "seen by experts as targeting NSO, while carving out a space for companies like Paragon to continue selling similar spyware, but only to the closest of US allies."
 However, the Biden administration subsequently banned the governmental purchase of Paragon software, because of its use for illegal purposes.

 In 2024, RED Lattice, a US cybersecurity firm owned by AE Industrial Partners, reportedly acquired Paragon for over half a billion dollars.

 In 2025, WhatsApp claimed to have disrupted a campaign by Paragon targeting around ninety users, including journalists and members of civil society.